Planetary (Go!): Release

+Music video

+An accompanying "J-pop indebted" music video for "Planetary (Go!)" was released on March 21, 2011.
+The band announced on February 22, 2011 that the video would be filmed at the Islington Academy on the 24th, with tickets priced at £4.
+According to Penilla Holl, the general manager of the Islington Academy, promoters chose the venue for its "intimate" quality.
+Before filming began, the band played a short set to the 600 audience members in attendance.
+Once the band left the stage, props like masks and guns were given out.
+Afterwards, three or four takes of the audience members "rock[ing] out" were recorded, as the song played over the venue's sound system.
+Finally, the band returned to the stage to record several live takes of the track, with balloons and confetti being released onto the crowd.
+The final video had visual effects and "comic book-like text" overlaid atop the live footage, which according to Aliya Chaudhry of Kerrang! allowed it to maintain an energy typically lost in performance videos.

 Reception

 "Planetary (Go!)" received mixed reviews from music critics.
 Both Sawdey and Megan Ritt of Consequence called the song a highlight on Danger Days, with the former calling it "one of the most lyrically biting tracks on the album".
 Additionally, David Edwards of Drowned in Sound regarded the song as a "firm kick-start" to the album, praising its energy.
 In contrast, a review for Alternative Addiction called the song "fine", but criticized how it followed mainstream trends and called it a low point on the album; a review for Alternative Press similarly called the song a dud.
 Channing Freeman of Sputnikmusic called the song "awful", writing that the track "desperately wants to be emotional [...] but it falls flat on its face".
 Nonetheless, Jessica Sager of Parade named "Planetary (Go!)" one of the 50 best songs of the 2010s, while Andy Belt of PopMatters ranked it the ninth-best song in My Chemical Romance's discography.
-Chloe Spinks of Gigwise placed the song at #28 (of 79) in her ranking of the band's entire discography, praising how it "feels like a party", while Cassie Whitt and Richardson, writing for Loudwire, placed it at #45 (of 71).
+Chloe Spinks of Gigwise placed the song at No. 28 (of 79) in her ranking of the band's entire discography, praising how it "feels like a party", while Cassie Whitt and Richardson, writing for Loudwire, placed it at No. 45 (of 71).